Frucht graph

 The Frucht graph can be constructed from the LCF notation: [−5,−2,−4,2,5,−2,2,5,−2,−5,4,2].

-Algebraic properties
+Properties

-The Frucht graph is one of the five smallest cubic graphs possessing only a single graph automorphism, the identity (that is, every vertex can be distinguished topologically from every other vertex).
+The Frucht graph is one of the five smallest cubic graphs possessing only a single graph automorphism, the identity: every vertex can be distinguished topologically from every other vertex.
 Such graphs are called asymmetric (or identity) graphs.
-Frucht's theorem states that any group can be realized as the group of symmetries of a graph, and a strengthening of this theorem also due to Frucht states that any group can be realized as the symmetries of a 3-regular graph; the Frucht graph provides an example of this realization for the trivial group.
+Frucht's theorem states that any finite group can be realized as the group of symmetries of a graph, and a strengthening of this theorem, also due to Frucht, states that any finite group can be realized as the symmetries of a 3-regular graph.
+The Frucht graph provides an example of this strengthened realization for the trivial group.

 The characteristic polynomial of the Frucht graph is $(x-3) (x-2) x (x+1) (x+2) (x^3+x^2-2 x-1) (x^4+x^3-6 x^2-5 x+4)$.